Roy Dotrice: Television

 In the 1970s Dotrice played Charles Dickens in the television mini-series Dickens of London.
 He also appeared as Albert Haddock in the BBC television adaptation of A. P. Herbert's Misleading Cases in 1971.
 In 1972 he played the Curé Ponosse in the BBC2 TV adaptation of Clochemerle (1972).

 Dotrice played "Father" in the 1980s TV series Beauty and the Beast and Father Gary Barrett, a Catholic priest, in the 1990s series Picket Fences.
 His acting career dates from 1945 in a revue called Back Home, performed by former prisoners-of-war in aid of the Red Cross.
 In an episode of Angel, part of the Buffyverse, he played the role of Roger Wyndam-Pryce, the overbearing father of the character Wesley Wyndam-Pryce.
 An earlier science-fiction role was Commissioner Simmonds in two episodes of the 1970s series Space: 1999.
 In 1998 Dotrice appeared in three episodes of the series Hercules: The Legendary Journeys as Zeus.

-Game of Thrones

 In June 2010 it was announced that Dotrice would be playing the role of Grand Maester Pycelle in the HBO television series Game of Thrones, an adaptation of George R. R. Martin's A Song of Ice and Fire books.
 He later withdrew from the part for medical reasons and Julian Glover was cast in his place.

-Shortly after filming for the second season commenced it was confirmed that Dotrice would be returning to play "Wisdom Hallyne the Pyromancer", who is featured in the installments "The Ghost of Harrenhal" and "Blackwater".
+Shortly after filming for the second season commenced it was confirmed that Dotrice would be returning to play "Wisdom Hallyne the Pyromancer", who is featured in the episodes "The Ghost of Harrenhal" and "Blackwater".